Welcome to our site!Bowlore is a medieval archery & weapons display group, based in Somerset, England.

 "You gave the whole event absolutely everything and more, much more than we could have wished for." ~ Battle of Lewes Experience.

 "The Bowlore medieval group were spectacular!'" ~ Yeovil Charity Fireworks Extravaganza.

 "Thank you so much... for providing such a high level of quality entertainment.
-You really did work tirelessly and I'll have no hesitation whatsoever in inviting you to future events." ~ Ferne Animal Sanctuary.
+You really did work tirelessly." ~ Ferne Animal Sanctuary.

 * * *

-Have a look around our website, then if you want to discus booking Bowlore, or if you have any questions, please feel free to contact us.
+Have a look around our website, then if you want to discuss booking Bowlore, or if you have any questions, please feel free to contact us.

-We are adding elements of these folktales into our shows, so that the adventures of William of Cloudesley and his wife Alyce, Adam Bell, Clym of Clough, Fulk FitzWarin and his wife Maud will be remembered ~ and naturally, in honour of the brave ladies who shared the fate of their outlawed husbands and lovers, the women of Bowlore all fight and shoot alongside the men.
+The legend of Robin Hood, Maid Marion and the Merry Men is not the only tale of medieval outlaw archers ~ the story of England's favourite hero bears a striking resemblance to the lesser known adventures of William of Cloudesley, his wife Alyce, Adam Bell, Clym of Clough, and Fulk FitzWarin and his wife Maud.
+We as a group, choose to reflect this bright thread woven through our folklore, and in honour of the brave ladies who shared the fate of their outlawed husbands and lovers, the women of Bowlore all fight and shoot alongside the men.